 Meanwhile, Jefferson’s own religious views appear to have been fairly unorthodox (for example, he attempted to edit references to miracles out of the Bible), and he was a strong defender of freedom of conscience.

 Jefferson demonstrated his strong support for the First Amendment during the presidency of John Adams, a member of the Federalist Party.
 Jefferson belonged to the rival party, known variously as the Republican Party, Democratic-Republican Party, or Jeffersonian-Republican Party.

 In 1798 the Federalist-dominated Congress passed the Alien Act, which allowed the president to deport any noncitizens he considered to be a threat to national security.
 That same year, Congress also passed the Sedition Act, which allowed the imposition of fines or imprisonment for anyone convicted of publishing false or malicious statements against Congress, the president, or any other part of the government.

 In part because of these arguments, Jefferson won the presidential election of 1800 (resolved in 1801) and became the third chief executive of the United States.
-As President, Jefferson would pardon all those persons who had been convicted under the Sedition Act.
+As president, Jefferson pardoned all those persons who had been convicted under the Sedition Act.

-Jefferson tried to keep a weak national government during his presidency
+As president, Jefferson tried to keep a weak national government

 At his request, Jefferson’s proudest accomplishments were listed on his gravestone: author of the Declaration of Independence, author of the Virginia Statute for Religious Freedom, and father of the University of Virginia.
 Each was tied to his conception of freedom.
 The most lasting legacies of this complex man are the contributions he made to articulating American ideals and leading the nation during its early years.